Listing sponsored by

 - Curtis Mayfield's Fender Telecaster guitar

-- George Hunter's original lyric manuscript to "Truckin" by the Grateful Dead
+- George Hunter's original lyric manuscript to "Truckin" by

 - Grace Slick's white leather costume from Woodstock